Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Conclusions

-\item Strong H$_2$ ro-vibrational emission is detected, exhibiting the characteristic `sawtooth' pattern in the excitation diagram, which is a clear evidence of UV radiation rather than shock excitation typical of PDRs.
-The $1-0$~S(1)/$2-1$~S(1) ratio ($\leq$5.5) further supports this interpretation, consistent with dense, UV-irradiated molecular gas.
-Pixel-by-pixel H$_2$ $1-0$~Q(3)/$1-0$~S(1) ratios yield an average visual extinction $A_V\sim12$~mag across the main bow-shaped H$_2$ structure, consistent with previous estimates.
+\item Strong H$_2$ ro-vibrational emission was detected, exhibiting the characteristic `sawtooth' pattern in the excitation diagram, which is clear evidence of UV radiation typical of PDRs, rather than the shock excitation.
+The $1-0$~S(1)/$2-1$~S(1) ratio ($\leq$5.9) further supports this interpretation and is consistent with dense UV-irradiated molecular gas.
+Pixel-by-pixel H$_2$ $1-0$~Q(3)/$1-0$~S(1) ratios yield an average visual extinction of $A_V\sim12$~mag across the main bow-shaped H$_2$ structure, consistent with previous estimates.
 This moderate extinction enables efficient UV penetration, sustaining the observed H$_2$ emission.
-The radial velocity map reveals bulk velocities of $\sim1\,\mathrm{km\,s^{-1}}$ further evidencing the dominance of UV radiation.
-See Figures \ref{fig:extinction_excitation} and \ref{fig:rv_diag}.
+The radial velocity map reveals bulk velocities of $\sim1\,\mathrm{km\,s^{-1}}$, further evidencing the dominance of UV radiation.
+See Figs. \ref{fig:extinction_excitation} and \ref{fig:rv_diag}.

-\item New high-resolution VLA X and C bands observations detect the compact source coincident with IRS~7 (also known in the radio as `stationary condensation', SC), with flux density of $0.283\pm0.015$~mJy (Fig.~\ref{fig:vla_cx}).
-For the first time, IRS~7/SC is detected in mm wavelengths in our ALMA band~3 observations, with a flux density of $0.457\pm0.310$~mJy (Fig.~\ref{fig:alma_band3}).
+\item New high-resolution VLA X and C band observations detected the compact source coincident with IRS~7 (also known in the radio as `stationary condensation'), with a flux density of $0.283\pm0.015$~mJy (Fig.~\ref{fig:vla_cx}).
+For the first time, IRS~7/SC is detected in millimetre wavelengths in our ALMA band~3 observations, with a flux density of $0.457\pm0.310$~mJy (Fig.~\ref{fig:alma_band3}).
 The spectral index between $3-6$~cm and 3.3~mm ($\alpha=0.19\pm0.27$) is consistent with free-free emission.
-The derived Lyman continuum photon rate for the cm regime (Fig.~\ref{fig:anglada_plot}), corresponds to a B2/B3 ZAMS star, in excellent agreement with the near-IR spectral diagnostics.
+The derived Lyman continuum photon rate for the centimetre regime (Fig.~\ref{fig:anglada_plot}) corresponds to a B2/B3 ZAMS star, in excellent agreement with the near-IR spectral diagnostics.

-\item Using the 25.00 Cloudy code \citep{gunasekera2025}, we modelled the H$_2$ ro-vibrational populations assuming constant density and temperature.
-The best-fit model yields $T_\mathrm{gas}=600$~K and $n_\mathrm{H}=7.9\times10^3~\mathrm{cm^{-3}}$, reproducing the observed `sawtooth' excitation pattern (Fig.~\ref{fig:cloudy}).
-A model-independent estimate of the UV radiation field gives $G_0\sim1.6\times10^4$ in Habing units, similar to those inferred for benchmark PDRs such as the Orion Bar and Monoceros~R2.
-This supports the interpretation of IRS~7 as a young massive star photoionising and photodissociating its surroundings.
+\item Using the 25.00 Cloudy code \citep{gunasekera2025}, we modelled the H$_2$ ro-vibrational populations assuming a constant density and temperature.
+The best-fitted model yielded $T_\mathrm{gas}=600$~K and $n_\mathrm{H}=7.9\times10^3~\mathrm{cm^{-3}}$, reproducing the observed `sawtooth' excitation pattern (Fig.~\ref{fig:cloudy}).
+A model-independent estimate of the UV radiation field gave $G_0\sim1.6\times10^4$ in Habing units, which is similar to estimates inferred for benchmark PDRs such as the Orion Bar and Monoceros~R2.
+This supports the interpretation of IRS~7 as a young massive star photo-ionising and photo-dissociating its surroundings.